-This easy Homemade Chocolate Syrup is super smooth, perfectly sweet and tastes so much better than the store bought version.
-Use this syrup to make chocolate milk and hot chocolate, or drizzle over ice cream, brownies and so much more.
+This easy Homemade Chocolate Syrup Recipe is super smooth, perfectly sweet, and tastes so much better than the store-bought version.
+Use this chocolate sauce to make chocolate milk and hot chocolate, or drizzle over ice cream, brownies, and so much more.

 Easy Homemade Chocolate Sauce

 All you need to make this delicious Homemade Chocolate Syrup is a handful of simple ingredients and just about 10 minutes.
-Not only does it taste worlds better than Hershey’s, it doesn’t have any high fructose corn syrup, xanthan gum, mono and diglycerides - you get the picture.
+It tastes worlds better than Hershey’s, and it doesn’t have any high fructose corn syrup, xanthan gum, mono and diglycerides - you get the picture.

 I like to make this recipe and store it in a glass jar in the fridge so that I can make hot chocolate or chocolate milk on a whim.
 Plus it’s great to have on hand to drizzle over a bowl of vanilla ice cream, or a warm brownie.

 If you're looking for a thick chocolate sauce, check out our recipe for the Best Hot Fudge.

 You can use this Homemade Chocolate Syrup anywhere you want to quickly and easily add a little chocolate flavor.
 Here are some of our favorite uses for this recipe: